Concerts at home

 That is why we are creating a series of musical offerings for our community—new music, music from our archives and music for educating at home – that will be presented throughout our digital spaces!"

-Anne Martindale Williams, Principal Cello, joined Jim Cunningham on the QED Morning Show to talk about how she is dealing with having to stay at home.
+Acting Principal Violist, Tatjana Mead Chamis, joined Jim Cunningham on the QED Morning Show to talk about how she has been dealing with the pandemic.

 Music Director Manfred Honeck conducts Beethoven’s delightful Violin Concerto with soloist Vilde Frang making her Heinz Hall debut.
 Plus baritone Mathias Goerne joins the Orchestra to sing Mahler’s “Song of the Earth.”